jvd33/ClassicThreat/README.md

 Contact the author on discord at coandca#1313 or via GitHub
 # Features and Usage

-Right now, the application supports the calculation of Threat per Second (TPS) for Warrior tanks, Fury/Prot and Deep Protection specced.
+Right now, the application supports the calculation and percentile ranking of Threat per Second (TPS) for Warriors, Druids, and Paladins.

 Given a link to a Warcraft logs report (optionally with a fight URL fragment to specify just one fight to analyze), the application will:
   - Retrieve and validate the metadata for the report URL, including boss fights and kill times.
   - Given the boss fight information, the application requests performance metrics for each specific boss encounter (which you can see in more detail on the website itself)
   - Processes the responses and estimates threat per second from ability usage and other events seen in the logs

-Hopefully, this will be improved upon and we can get some actually valuable tank metrics spread around.

-To view the calculation logic, check out [`calculate_warrior_threat`](backend/core/models.py#L76)

 ### Tech